finos/FDC3/docs/api-bridging/spec.md

        "context": {/*contxtObj*/}
    },
    "source": {
-        "name": "",
+        "name": "someOtherApp", //should this be the desktop agent or the app?
-        "appId": "",
+        "appId": "...",
-        "version": "",
+        "version": "...",
         // ... other metadata fields
     }
 }
 ```

-This will trigger the same flow of `findIntent`.
+This will trigger the same flow as `findIntent`.
 Upon receiveing a `findIntentResponse`, the resolver is shown.

 User selects an option which will trigger a `raiseIntent` call with a `app:TargetApp` argument.